Tour around the island and

 Valet parking at the Ilikai Condos is $45 per day with in/out privileges or $0.50 an hour / $12 a day at the lagoon public paid parking spaces, just a 1 minute walk behind the condo on the ocean side.
 Please be advised, parking on the left side closest to the lagoon is free parking during the day for 6 hours, but at 10:30pm sharp, they tow all cars away as there is no night parking so make sure to move your car over to the paid parking lots before that or it's $125 to get your car back plus the taxi fare to get to the car impound yard.
 There is also no in/out privileges.
 If you move the car, you have to pay again if that stall is occupied when you return.

 Visiting locations on this side of the island is a snap without a car.
 There are tons of companies that service the whole area with super inexpensive shuttle bus service.
-For example, for just $11 round trip, they pick you up at the front door and take you to Hanama Bay, includes snorkel, mask and fins.
-Same price to the huge flea market at Aloha Stadium.
-Pearl Harbor is also appx. $12 round trip with shuttle bus and you get inside info from the drivers.
+For example, for approx. $50 round trip, they pick you up at the front door and take you to Hanauma Bay, includes snorkel, mask and fins.
+Approx. $25 to the huge flea market at Aloha Stadium.
+Pearl Harbour is also approx. $30 round trip with shuttle bus and you get inside info from the drivers.

 Choosing which of Hawaii's many visitor attractions to see is no easy task.
 There are surely more things to see than you'll ever be able to see in one trip, even if you stay entirely on one island.